veeqtoh/cashier-paystack/README.md

 - [License](#license)

 ## Overview
-This library is complete re-write of the abandoned [webong-cashier library](https://github.com/webong/cashier-paystack) which provides an expressive, fluent interface to Paystack's subscription billing services for Laravel > 10.x apps.
+This library is a modern & complete re-write of the abandoned [webong's cashier-paystack library](https://github.com/webong/cashier-paystack) which provides an expressive, fluent interface to Paystack's subscription billing services for Laravel > 10.x apps.

 ## Installation
 ### Requirements